ritwiksarkar11/vehicle_price_rec/README.md

-# Heroku Files for Vehicle Sales Price Reccomender App
+#Vehicle Sales Price Reccomender App

 This repository is for hosting the files used to build the [Heroku web app](https://recommend-vehicle-price.herokuapp.com/) based on [the analysis and models built on a vehicle sales dataset](https://github.com/MichaelBryantDS/vehicle-price-rec).
 An image of the front-end is displayed in Figure 1.
 Below you will find an overview of the code and files.